 Experience matters more than education in a managerial resume.
 But if you don't list your education right, you're wasting it.
 It's like having access to a team of high-end data analysts, then only using them for fantasy football.

-These managerial resume samples are for a job that stresses
+These resume samples for managers are for a job that stresses

 right BS in Management

 Virginia Commonwealth University, 2009 - 2013

 Did we go back in time and meet a young Jeffrey Immelt or Phil Knight?
 It's miles better than this next manager resume example.

 wrong BS in Management

 Virginia Commonwealth University, 2009 - 2013

 Spongebob?
 Everyone with a degree in business management took core management classes.

 add achievements, and you've won back the competitive advantage.
 Pro Tip: Does GPA matter on a managerial resume?
 If it's recent or impressive, yes.
 Otherwise, hand it a pink slip and show it to the door.

 Make your management resume shine like a fat bonus check.
 See this guide:

 Our hiring manager, Ellen, put these skills in the job description:

 Zap.
 You just stuck your management resume to the job description with superglue.
 Need a sample leadership skills list to start with?
 Use the one below.

 Let's ramp up your job search with this team leader skills list.
 Find more management

 resume keywords in job offers online.

 Follow the steps above, and your manager resume will make you look like Joan Holloway or Steven Reinemund.

 Want to give your management resume a good retraining?
 See this guide:

 The hiring manager has 99 problems.
 Don't make "hunting for your license on a management resume" one of them.
 If you're writing a project manager resume, you might have a PMP certification.

 Sales manager resume?
 That might be a

+CSE.
 Or maybe you're making a restaurant manager resume or retail manager resume.
 That might mean a ServSafe cert or an RMC.
 Either way, display it proudly after your name, like this: Lydia Manzo, CSE Then put it in a special certifications section, like this: Certifications CSE (Certified Sales Executive) - SMEI.
 Sales Leadership Certificate - Cornell University.

 You can also list it in your management resume objective or resume summary.